cdrummey216/whoami/whoami.md

 ## Self-Expression and Externalization //c = 1 - 1.618, so c = -0.618 (or c = -1/ϕ)

 **Main points**
-* Identity is incalcuable in the absence of the self (ϕ). //see BEGIN iteration, self is undefined (c = 1 - *undefined*)
+* Identity is incalcuable in the absence of the Self (ϕ). //see BEGIN iteration, self is undefined (c = 1 - *undefined*)
-* In this way, identity becomes an expression of the self due to the fact that the self is necessary to produce an identity. //'identity' as a product of an equation for the self. 'identity' as a snapshot of the self.
+* In this way, identity becomes an expression of the Self due to the fact that the Self is necessary to produce an identity. //'identity' as a product of an equation for the Self. 'identity' as a snapshot of the Self.
-* So self-expression is the manifestation of the self for an identity. the self can be expressed in words and actions (externalization).
+* So self-expression is the manifestation of the Self for an identity.
+The Self can be expressed in words and actions (externalization).

 **Key Topics**
 * The relationship between 'self' and 'identity'
-* The 'self' as an engine for identity //the self generates identity (snapshots of the self in time)
+* The 'self' as an engine for identity //the Self generates identity (snapshots of the Self in time)

 **What does it mean that c = -1/ϕ?**
-* At any point in time, identity is being expressed through externalizations of the self. this also means that each expression of the identity is limited by the means of externalization.
+* At any point in time, identity is being expressed through externalizations of the Self. this also means that each expression of the identity is limited by the means of externalization.
-* In the Golden Ratio calculations, it is shown that variable answers to the question "Who are you?" (*self-definitions*) have the value of 1/ϕ and are contextual. it may be that the value of -1/ϕ is the contextual value of the self (*self-concept*).  identity (-1/ϕ), and by extension all self expression, is the contextual externalization of self-concept. //explanation for |-1/ϕ|, context reduces the value of self-percpetion due to limitations inherent to the means of externalization. //needs clarification
+* In the Golden Ratio calculations, it is shown that variable answers to the question "Who are you?" (*self-definitions*) have the value of 1/ϕ and are contextual. it may be that the value of -1/ϕ is the contextual value of the Self (*self-concept*).  identity (-1/ϕ), and by extension all self expression, is the contextual externalization of self-concept. //explanation for |-1/ϕ|, context reduces the value of self-percpetion due to limitations inherent to the means of externalization. //needs clarification

 **Why is it negative?**
 * Self-perception is an internal process first.
 The value of variable answers *a, b* in the equation for the sense of self are shown to be positive values used to conceive one's self (internal process). identity is a negative value because it is the externalization of an internal process, or an inverse of the internal process of concept, which can be shown to be composed of positive value. //positive to negative, internal to external, self concept limited to context
-* What ever the means of externalization, the self that is being expressed is a *reflection* of the self, or how the self is conceived.
+* What ever the means of externalization, the Self that is being expressed is a *reflection* of the Self, or how the Self is conceived.

 ## Oneness

 **The Vision** //when perception and reality match (are equal).
 1 = 1 or 1 = ϕ - 1/ϕ
 * EXTERNAL: "I am" has the meaning that "I am a living being in reality" //"in reality" because reality is implied in the context of either *a* or *b* in the equation for ϕ and, therefore, the context of "I am" must be reality also.
 More specifically, "Who are you?" and "Who am I?" (contained in the equation for ϕ) are observable events.
-* INTERNAL: The combination of the value of self (ϕ) and the value of self-expression (-1/ϕ) represents the ideal vision for the self based upon how it conceives and expresses itself in real-time (present-reality).
-The ideal vision is how each self wants to be and how the self is expressed. *Oneness* is when the combination of sense of self (perceptions/definitions of self) and self-expression (externalization) are equal to reality. //1 *as reality* = ϕ *as self* - 1/ϕ (externalization)
+* INTERNAL: The combination of the value of self (ϕ) and the value of self-expression (-1/ϕ) represents the ideal vision for the Self based upon how it conceives and expresses itself in real-time (present-reality).
+The ideal vision is how each self wants to be and how the Self is expressed. *Oneness* is when the combination of sense of self (perceptions/definitions of self) and self-expression (externalization) are equal to reality. //1 *as reality* = ϕ *as self* - 1/ϕ (externalization)
-* Peace is found in the balance of reality and perception (of the self).
+* Peace is found in the balance of reality and perception (of the Self).

 ## Questions for Self